seanpierce/introtorhythm.com-archive/README.md

 An integrated REST API is implemented using **djangorestframework** installed viia pip.
 See implementation docs <a href="https://medium.com/backticks-tildes/lets-build-an-api-with-django-rest-framework-32fcf40231e5">here</a>.

+### Deployments

+The application will be hosted on an Elastic Beanstalk instance and deployments will be handled using AWS's `awsebcli` command-line tools.
+See implementation docs <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html">here</a>.

 Currently exposed routes:

 | Method |   Endpoint    |             Result             |